balvig/.dotfiles/notes.md

 ## Up next

-- Find a way to diff and jump back to gcommit window
+- Find a way to diff and jump back to :Gcommit window

 ## Done